 - “Ethnic Networks and Price Dispersion,” with M. Anderson and M. Davies, Review of International Economics, 2016

 - “Can Price Dispersion Reveal Distance-Related Trade Costs?
 Evidence from the United States,” with M. Anderson and K. Schaefer, Global Economy Journal, 2013

 - Economic Growth: Unleashing the Power of Human Flourishing, with E. Noell and B. Webb, AEI Press, 2013

 OUTSIDE THE COLLEGE

-Dr. Smith is vice president of the Association of Christian Economists, whose journal, Faith & Economics, he edited for many years.
+Dr. Smith is president of the Association of Christian Economists, whose journal, Faith & Economics, he edited for many years.
 He is also a member of the American Economic Association and the Southern Economic Association.